probmods/probmods2/exercises/03-conditioning.md

 var distribution = Categorical(...)
 ~~~~

-e) Fill in the `...`'s in the code to compute $$p(h \mid \text{win})$$.
+d) Fill in the `...`'s in the code to compute $$p(h \mid \text{win})$$.
 Include a screenshot of the resulting graph.
 What letter has the highest posterior probability?
 In English, what does it mean that this letter has the highest posterior?
 Make sure that your WebPPL answers and hand-computed answers agree -- note that this demonstrates the equivalence between the program view of conditional probability and the distributional view.

-f) Which is higher, $$p(\text{vowel} \mid \text{win})$$ or $$p(\text{consonant} \mid \text{win})$$?
+e) Which is higher, $$p(\text{vowel} \mid \text{win})$$ or $$p(\text{consonant} \mid \text{win})$$?
 Answer this using the WebPPL code you wrote (hint: use the `checkVowel` function)

-g) What difference do you see between your code and the mathematical notation?
+f) What difference do you see between your code and the mathematical notation?
 What are the advantages and disadvantages of each?
 Which do you prefer?